Jody Wheeler is an award winning writer-producer based in Los Angeles, CA. His work has been seen world-wide: on the web, in theaters, and on TV.

 He was a writer and producer on the ground breaking gay soap-opera Inside / Outside The Beltway, which aired from 1992-1996.
 Before Queer as Folk and Ellen, Inside Outside The Beltway was depicting the lives of LGBT characters with honesty, humor, drama and flair.
 The series won numerous awards, including recognition from GLAAD.

 Paris, his script about an ass-kicking private detective who’s also gay, was a semi-finalist in the 2003 Scriptapalooza Screenplay Competition and, later, was also a top 100 finalist in the 2004 Project Greenlight contest.

 He wrote and directed several short films, including In The Closet, which was nominated for the prestigious IRIS Award for the best in global short films.
 In The Closet can be seen on Piccadillo Pictures “Boys Shorts” DVD.
 He’s was also an associate producer on the popular kids scifi series, eScape.

 A former therapist and social worker, in 1993, Jody earned an M.Ed. in Counseling Psychology and Human Development from George Mason University.
-For over a decade, he worked with diverse populations from abused children to the chronically mentally ill.
-Curiously, some days he can’t tell the difference between the Hollywood he currently works in and the psych units he used to visit.
+For over a decade, he worked with diverse populations, from those impacted by HIV / AIDS to abused children, to the Chronically Mentally Ill.